dstop75/wdi_7_quiz_ajax_jquery/README.md

 # JQuery/Ajax Quiz

 Write your answer below each question.

 ### Question 1
 (a) What is a click handler?

+An event handler function that is bound to a 'click' event on an HTML element.

 (b) Where in your JS file should you put it, and WHY?

+In the document.ready, so that the HTML will load first, so that the element will be loaded before being bound the event handler.

 ### Question 2
 If you get the error `$ is undefined`, what does that mean and what could you do to fix it?

+JQuery must be included in your HTML file.

 ### Question 3
 What should go in the `$(document).ready()` part of your JS file?

+Event handler functions.

 ### Question 4
 In an AJAX GET request, what does the argument of the `.done()` callback - in the example below, that would be `data` - represent?

+The data being returned from the server - in this case an array of users that came in as JSON and was converted to javascript by JQuery.

 ```
 $.ajax({